-If you don’t want your visitors to enter the tags into the tag field, but select them with a toggle (on-off) switch, you could take a look at the Dynamic Post Filter With Toggles.
+If you don’t want your visitors to enter the tags into the tag field, but select them with a toggle (on-off) switch, you could take a look at the Toggle Post Filter.

 If you don’t need the interactivity of the Dynamic Post Filter, you may want to check out the Post List.